 - Transnational and cross-border programmes are both Interreg funding tools aiming to support operations in a respective territory that will have an expected impact to improve territorial cohesion in Europe and within its neighbours and pre-accession countries.
-At the same time, there is respectively should be a difference between transnational and cross-border cooperation (programmes and projects). - There should be a stronger and clearer understanding among cooperation practitioners on the difference between the nature and the added value of a transnational versus a cross-border cooperation programme (and project) in the framework of European Territorial Cooperation.
-This is not to separate the two, but in the best case to make both joining forces by each contributing with its specific strengths to a common solution, considering that what it is at stake is the territorial needs. - However, from a practical perspective, this effort of joining forces between crossborder and transnational programmes is not easy and possible solutions depend on the (geographical/thematically) context and those probably will differ.
-Previously it would require to define: the territorial challenges, the programmes and strands specific strengths and niche, the existing funding sources, the roles of the programmes stakeholders and beneficiaries, so each funding source plays a different role in the bigger picture.
+At the same time, there should be a stronger difference between transnational and cross-border cooperation programmes and projects. - There should be a stronger and clearer understanding among cooperation practitioners on the difference between the nature and the added value of a transnational versus a cross-border cooperation programme (and project) in the framework of European Territorial Cooperation.
+This is not to separate the two, but in the best case to make both joining forces by each contributing with its specific strengths to a common solution, considering that what it is at stake is the territorial needs. - However, from a practical perspective, this effort of joining forces between crossborder and transnational programmes is not easy and possible solutions depend on the (geographical/thematically) context and those probably will be different.

+Previously it would require defining the territorial challenges, the programmes and strands specific strengths and niche, the existing funding sources and the roles of the programmes stakeholders and beneficiaries, so each funding source plays a different role in the bigger picture.

-• There still room to discuss, clarify and better develop linkages between the concepts of capitalisation11 and complementarity between transnational and cross-border.
-While capitalisation focuses on exploiting the results, complementarity highlights the mutual dependence or action or influence between both strands.
+- There still room to discuss, clarify and better develop linkages between the concepts of capitalisation11 and complementarity between transnational and cross-border.
+While capitalisation focuses on exploiting the results, complementarity highlights the mutual dependence or action or influence between both strands. - As a final point and considering that there are six years ahead for Interreg programmes and projects to be implemented, this publication offers an opportunity to revive the discussion between transnational and cross-border cooperation programmes to look for, in practical terms, ways of working together and in complementarity.